Echo and noise in Kiosks and Vending Machines

-- Audio Quality, echo cancellation, kiosks, Noise Cancellation, vending machines
+- Audio Quality, kiosks, vending machines

 Kiosks and vending machines are perhaps the most widely used devices that can be found almost in any public area.
 Their main purpose is to provide a wide spread service in almost any public location.
 These devices are very common and their number is not very different from the size of the human population.
 For example, according to the Japan Vending Machine Manufacturers Association there is one vending machine per approximately 20 people.
 Today many of these devices have voice communication capabilities.
 Usually the voice communication is required to enable remote assistance when needed.
 In order to activate the voice communication, typically the customer presses a button to request assistance, the call is then forward to a call center and one of the agents starts a voice conversation with the customer.
 These voice calls entails few audio quality challenges as detailed below.

 - Echo.
 Since the kiosk (or vending machine) uses loudspeaker, the voice of the agent bounces back from the loudspeaker to the microphone therefore generating a disturbing echo in the call.
 The echo is heard by the agent and it significantly reduces the quality of the call.

 - Noise.
 The vending machines are usually located in crowded and noisy environments.
 This ambient noise is picked up by the microphone and sometimes it is so loud that it completely masks the voice of the customer.

 - Low quality.
 Kiosk and vending machines are usually not equipped with high-end loudspeaker and microphone.
 As a result, the audio quality of the call is usually not optimal.